Specifics About Therapy

 What Is It Used For?

 EMDR is used to treat troubling symptoms such as anxiety, depression, guilt, problematic anger and grief.
 Post traumatic stress reactions such as disturbing and intrusive thoughts, nightmares and flashbacks can be effectively overcome with the use of EMDR, and can be extremely helpful for victims of rape and battery, childhood abuse and trauma, disasters, car crashes and violent crimes.
 EMDR can also be used to enhance emotional resources such as improving confidence and self-esteem, feeling calm and safe, and improving performance.
-EMDR is used by the Department of Defense and VA as a proven and effective treatment for PTSD.

 What happens in a session?